-- REFUND POLICY: Deposits are refundable one month prior to the camp, less a $200 cancellation fee, for cancellation for any reason.
-For cancellations within the month prior to the camp, tuition is non-refundable.
+- REFUND POLICY: Cancellations prior to the due date of full payment (30 days prior to camp start date) will forfeit the deposit.
+Cancellations after the full payment is received will not be refunded unless your spot may be filled from a waiting list.
+If your spot is filled from a waiting list, then all but the deposit will be refunded.
 We recommend you purchase cancellation insurance for your protection.
 If a participant withdraws voluntarily or is sent home as a consequence of unacceptable behavior (see below), no refund of any type will be granted.
 It is the parents’ responsibility to cover any additional travel expenses.

 - RULES: E&H Collegiate Bound Summer Riding Program maintains very high standards because we act as temporary guardians for your child.
 We cannot and will not tolerate use of illegal drugs, alcohol, or tobacco products during any Adventure.
 Illegal acts, stealing or any behavior that is detrimental to the welfare, safety, or success of the group are not acceptable.
 Behavior which negatively affects other students’ rights to enjoy the camp or any type of sexual harassment will not be tolerated.
 Dorm rooms are never co-ed.
 In the unfortunate instance that a rule violation should occur, immediate dismissal will most likely result.
 The offending participant will be sent home immediately at his/ her parents’ expense and no refund of any type will be granted.
 Each student agrees that they will abide by E&H Collegiate Bound Summer Riding Camp policies and rules for the duration of the camp.